 Benefits of Construction Surety Bonds

-Overall, construction contractors are more likely to complete bonded projects than non-bonded contracts, plus surety bonds relieve subcontractors from the need to file a mechanic’s lien.
-Because any contractor—large or small, experienced or just starting out—can experience problems, surety bonds can significantly minimize the risks associated with construction.
+Overall, construction contractors are more likely to complete bonded projects than non-bonded contracts.
+Surety bonds also relieve subcontractors from the need to file a mechanic’s lien.
+Because any contractor—regardless of the size or level of experience—can experience problems, surety bonds can significantly minimize the risks associated with construction.

 Help with Surety Bonds from SCM